 - with the monks

-… if you are male, age 18 to 50, and if you can spend two weeks (or more) at the abbey in July.
+… if you are male, age 18 to 50, and if you can spend two weeks (or more) at the abbey.
 The only cost is $25 for registration.

 For more information and an application form, contact: